 But… even at that point, there are traps for the perfectionist.

-Here’s the thing.
-You don’t have to follow everything all the time in the Save Our Bones Program to succeed in your natural bone health quest.
+Here's the thing.
+You don’t have to follow everything all the time in the Osteoporosis Reversal Program to succeed in your natural bone health quest.
 You don’t have to be perfect!
-The Actions outlined in the Save Our Bones Program are so powerful and effective that even if you follow only a handful you’ll be doing marvelous things for your bones.
+The Actions outlined in the Osteoporosis Reversal Program are so powerful and effective that even if you follow only a handful you’ll be doing marvelous things for your bones.
 And those few Actions can have amazing bone health benefits that will change your life for the better.

 Let’s take a look at a few examples.